Aayushbhandarkar/Ai-powered-code-review/README.md

 ---

-## 📌 Hackathon Fit

-This project was built for hackathons like **CodeKong 2025**, where participants are expected to submit innovative full-stack web apps with real-world impact.

 * ✅ Solves a real developer pain-point (code review & bug detection)
 * ✅ Uses **AI & Web** category